Getting started with Templates

 Introducing Templates

 SMTP2GO allows you to create and programmatically use various email templates when sending via the API.
-These email templates can be in either Plain Text or HTML and can contain variables that can be dynamically supplied when sending, allowing the sender to personalise emails easily.
+Email templates are in HTML (with a Plain Text version automatically generated) and can contain variables that can be dynamically supplied when sending, allowing the sender to personalise emails easily.

 The “Settings > Templates“ section in the App provides the ability to create, edit, test and preview your own templates or choose from a variety of existing email templates to use out of the box.